Elindorath/dotfiles/README.md

     <i></i>
   </summary>

-Used automatically by direnv when navigating with zsh
+Used automatically by `direnv` when navigating with zsh to use asdf and exporting environment

 Required, should not be removed